 Assets and liabilities that are measured at fair value on a non-recurring basis include intangible assets and goodwill.
-The Company recognizes these items at fair value when they are considered to be impaired.
-During the three months ended March 31, 2010 and 2009, there were no fair value adjustments for assets and liabilities measured on a non-recurring basis.
+The Company adjusts these items to fair value when they are considered to be impaired.
+During the three months ended March 31, 2011 and 2010, there were no fair value adjustments for assets and liabilities measured on a non-recurring basis.